-The following conclusions were drawn from the outcome of the study:
+The following conclusion can be drawn from the outcome of the study:

-- (i) concrete structures lose their strength after, prolong heating period at temperature beyond 300°C, and hence should be demolished or reinforced; - (ii) mathematically, any of the methods of test can be used since their error state is very negligible, confirming the authenticity of the methods; - (iii) strength of concrete at temperature above 300 $^{\circ}$ C decrease speedily and at temperature above 500 $^{\circ}$ C the strength of concrete is below 50 60 % of its original strength; - (iv) results obtained are only limited to the tested area, and hence the determinant factors must be standardized for any method used; and - (v) the approach may be used as an acceptance criterion in relation to the removal of temporary supports from structural concrete.
+- (i) Concrete structures lose their strength after, prolong heating period at temperature beyond 300°C, and hence should be demolished or reinforced. - (ii) Mathematically, any of the methods of test can be used since their error state is very negligible, confirming the authenticity of the methods. - (iii) The strength of concrete at temperature above $300 \,^{\circ}$ C decrease speedily and at temperature above $500 \,^{\circ}$ C the strength of concrete is below $50 60 \,\%$ of its original strength. - (iv) The results obtained are only limited to the tested area, and hence the determinant factors must be standardized for any method used - (v) The approach may be used as an acceptance criterion in relation to the removal of temporary supports from structural concrete.